therealtrex/GCP-GDIMacGyver/content/Lab1_gcpaddon/lab_1_gcp_ta.en.md

 ![image_tag](/static/Lab1_gcpaddon/image34.png)

-### Validate our date in Splunk
+### Validate our data in Splunk
-- Now its time to check if our data is able to be PULL out of our GCP Cloud project.
+Now its time to check if our data is able to be PULL out of our GCP Cloud project.
-- Do this by click Apps from the top left hand side of Splunk and then select Search and Reporting
+- `Click Apps` from the top left hand side of Splunk and then `Select Search and Reporting`

-- Now let's just check that there is indeed data coming in by running a really poor search.
-- copy and paste the following SPL into the search
+- `copy and paste` the `following SPL` into the search

 ```test
 index="gcp_data"
 ```
+>[!TIP]

-- Do you see data?
+> Do you see data?
-- Select the sourcetype field under Selected fields on the left hand side.
+> Select the sourcetype field under Selected fields on the left hand side.
-- How many sourcetypes do you see?
-If you got three then well done!
+> How many sourcetypes do you see?
+If you got `three` then well done!

 ![image_tag](/static/Lab1_gcpaddon/image35.png)

-- Now let's try something a little more advanced.
+### Now let's try something a little more advanced.
 Let's see if we can check which service accounts have been created by whom?
 - Copy and  paste the following search below into Splunk

 ```text